 What Causes Skin Irritation?

-It's actually not uncommon for smartwatches to create skin irritation.
-According to dermatologists, watch rash is contact dermatitis, which is a common form of eczema.
+It's not uncommon for smartwatches to create skin irritation.
+According to dermatologists, watch rash is contact dermatitis, a common form of eczema.
 Contact dermatitis occurs when your skin comes into contact with an allergen, irritants, or friction.

-That's why you should make sure to keep the area between your wrist and the watch well cleaned and dry.
-Make sure that there are no soap, perfume, and sweat that get caught in between.
+That's why you should keep the area between your wrist and the watch well-cleaned and dry.
+Ensure no soap, perfume, or sweat gets caught in between.

 The following are the symptoms of skin irritation: